-In just a few hours time we turned our daughter’s dorm room from a super basic “before” to a stylish “after” that feels like home to her!
-There are lots of dorm room ideas for girls to steal for your own!
+Looking for dorm room ideas for girls?
+In just a few hours time we turned our daughter’s dorm room from a super basic “before” to a stylish, comfy “after” that feels like home to her!
+This post includes 8 dorm room ideas to steal for your own!

-Last weekend we got my oldest daughter moved into her freshman dorm and all ready to start her first school year away from home (cue the tears!!).
-We had a blast scheming up plans for her dorm room in the weeks leading up to move-in – if you missed it, check out {this previous post} with all of our favorite dorm room bath, bedding, desk, and decor essentials that we found in our search.
+We had a blast scheming up plans for my daughter’s dorm room in the weeks leading up to moving her into her freshman dorm (if you missed it, check out my post on dorm room essentials with all of our favorite dorm room bath, bedding, desk, and decor pieces that we found in our search).
 There’s definitely a night and day difference between what’s available for dorm rooms now versus when I went to college!

 My daughter wanted a boho chic vibe for her dorm room with gray and blush tones complete with cozy pillows and throws.
 What she didn’t want was for her space to be too over the top or take more than a few hours to put together (translation: I was not allowed to hang around setting up and decorating her room any longer than any of the other parents 🙂 ).
 Done and done!
-It’s been so fun partnering with Pottery Barn Dorm on this transformation – I’m excited to show you all how it turned out! (post includes affiliate links – full disclosure statement available {here})
+We were both excited with how it turned out! (post includes affiliate links – full disclosure statement available {here})

 Here’s where things started – a pretty typical small dorm room with a loftable bed, desk, and chest of drawers: